 Spatial analysis.
 Reported cases and number of tests were aggregated at the zip code level, by week.
+There were XXX zip codes included in the analysis.
+The outbreak in Orange County began in the XX week.
 For mapping, cases were further aggregated into months, corresponding to the final three weeks in March, all of April, May, and June.
 Case incidence was mapped as positive cases per 100,000 population per week.
 Testing intensity was mapped as total number of tests per 100,000 people per week.
 Here a positive case is defined as any case reported to the California State health authorities and the total number of tests were defined as any test result that was reported to the California State authorities.

 Formal testing of spatial autocorrelation was done using the global Moran’s I statistic and the local version (Local Indicators of Spatial Autocorrelation or LISA) for both the March, April, and May datasets and both for case incidence and testing intensity.
 The global Moran’s I gives an indication of the absence or presence of spatial clustering whereas the LISA statistics give an indication of local clustering (which can be mapped to indicate where clustering is occurring).